DoviniJ/GxEprsDummy/README.md

 1 768448 snp_512562034 G A A N ADD 7916 0.14841138439146 0.149001 0.996065 0.319219 .
 1 779322 snp_54040617 A G G N ADD 7916 0.0952647242257811 0.142304 0.669477 0.503192 .
 ```
-B_add.sum - This contains GWEIS summary statistics of all additive SNP effects, when the outcome is binary.
+B_out.add.sum - This contains GWEIS summary statistics of all additive SNP effects, when the outcome is binary.

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236993968-f07a1493-4d11-494e-b7f5-8b4747641207.png) -->